byambaa1982/byambaa1982.github.io/_posts/2023-06-16-dataengineer.md

 ---
-title:  the Power of Data Engineering in the Modern Digital Landscape
+title:  The Power of Data Engineering in the Modern Digital Landscape
 tag: Technology
 ---